drashna/qmk_mkdocs/docs/ws2812_driver.md

 WS2812_DRIVER = bitbang
 ```

+!!! note
-!> This driver is not hardware accelerated and may not be performant on heavily loaded systems.
+    This driver is not hardware accelerated and may not be performant on heavily loaded systems.

 ### I2C
 Targeting boards where WS2812 support is offloaded to a 2nd MCU.
 Currently the driver is limited to AVR given the known consumers are ps2avrGB/BMC.
 To configure it, add this to your rules.mk: